rust-lang/rfcs/text/0000-api-doc-frontpage-styleguide.md

 It's helpful to introduce and give a clear description for each capability separately to help your readers understand each concept individually before they begin to combine capabilities.

-Here's a good example from the 'rand' crate:
+Here's a good example from the `rand` crate:

 > ## Thread-local RNG
 >